mesca/homebrew-luarocks/README.md

 brew install https://raw.githubusercontent.com/mesca/homebrew-luarocks/master/luarocks51.rb [--with-luajit]
 ```

-LuaRocks is then available as `luarocks-5.1` or `luarocks-jit`, depending of the selectect option.
+LuaRocks is then available as `luarocks-5.1` or `luarocks-jit`, depending of the selected option.

 ### For Lua 5.3